roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

  "It probably wasn't very smart of me to stand on the ladder in high heels so I'm going to let you put the books back up there."

  She saw the disappointment register on his face and it lasted just long enough for her to hand him the first stack of books.
 He had to look down to take them and she saw his eyes widen as he got his first look at her naked breasts.
 Standing on the ladder his cock was almost on a level with her mouth and she ached to unzip him and take it out and suck on it, but of course she didn't.
 She did pretend to trip and fall forward and her mouth briefly touched the hard lump in his trousers.
 She pulled back quickly and commented on how clumsy it was to work in high heels and then she hurried things along so he would have time to go to the bathroom and relieve himself before his next class.
-Report_Story #2